-The Buckle, Inc. (BKE) CEO Dennis Nelson on Q3 2020 Results - Earnings Call Transcript

 Dennis Nelson

-There is always some challenges, but I think the teams are doing pretty well.
+Well, there is always some challenges, but I think the teams are doing pretty well.
 There was some product that just the vendors did not make.
 In the early part of the year, there was some orders that we cancelled.
-But responding back, a lot of our vendors were having nice receipts come in and now this month it’s difficult to react in time for October with the changes.
-So, we have a nice flow of product coming in over the next 6 to 8 weeks.
+But responding back, a lot of our vendors were having nice receipts come in and now this month.
+It’s difficult to react in time for October with the changes.
+So, we have a nice flow of product coming in over the next six to eight weeks.
 So we think we will be in good shape on that.

 Alan Glenn